 AQUA 376ft SUPERYACHT

 AQUA is the project name of this 112m fuel cell (hydrogen) super-yacht by Sinot Yacht Architecture & Design and Lateral Naval Architects.
+She is a ZEWT: (Zero Emission Waterborne Transport).

 According to the design studio, AQUA‘s exterior lines are inspired by ocean swells.
 The sharp reverse bow reminds me of NAUTILUS – the ship in the movie The League of Extraordinary Gentlemen.
 SINOT placed the AQUA room here, like in NATURE – one of the studio’s previous projects.
 This area belongs to the owner’s area.
 The designers used curvy lines on the bridge deck on top of the yacht and rear lines of the vessel.
 The bridge deck also features a helipad.